Game of ThronesTapestry

 It was an intensive and secretive process with Game of Thrones fans, HBO and Tourism Ireland developing a series of sketches for the tapestry, which would then need to be coloured and developed into the patterns for weaving.

 Once the colours were decided upon, the weaving team began in shifts to create the base tapestry.
 Each shift took 4 hours to weave one metre of the tapestry.
-To capture the magic of this process a stop-action camera was put in above the loom and then the single photos were stitched together to create the weekly time-lapse video above.
+To capture the magic of this process a stop-action camera was put in above the loom and then the single photos were stitched together to create a video of the process.

 Once the weaving was finished, it was sent to Belfast to be embroidered.
 The Ulster Folk and Transport Museum near Holywood C. Down was the secret location.
 There was a team of 36 stitchers working in groups of 6-9 on each panel.
 The “team” included staff from the Ulster Museum from all areas.
 There were also a large number of volunteers who contributed from various guilds throughout Belfast.
 Members of the Northern Ireland Lace Guild, the Patchwork Build and the Embroidery Guild all contributed an outstanding amount of skill and hours of work.